 - appeal against a decision.

-Surrey SEND Information, Advice and Support Service can tell you more about each of these and help you decide what to do.
+SEND Advice Surrey can tell you more about each of these and help you decide what to do.

 It might be helpful to ask a friend or relative to attend a meeting with you.
 It is a good idea to keep notes or have records of what the school has done and has told you.

-Surrey Information, Advice and Support Service can give you impartial information and advice about possible ways forward.
+SEND Advice Surrey can give you impartial information and advice about possible ways forward.